 To learn about events in the parks and at the beaches, check out the Calendar Page.

-The historic Van Laanan farm provides the backdrop for this large park at the south end of Santa Cruz County.
-Surrounded by fertile farmland, Sunset State Beach features a wooded campground, picnic area, group campground, and 200-foot high dunes (the largest in the country) built up in front of coastal bluff.
-The beach itself stretches down to where it meets the mouth of the Pajaro River, giving three miles of unobstructed and spectacular shoreline.
+The historic Van Laanen farm provides the backdrop for this large park at the south end of Santa Cruz County.
+Surrounded by fertile farmland, Sunset State Beach features a wooded campground, picnic area, group campground and 200-foot high dunes (the largest in the country) built up in front of coastal bluff.
+The beach itself stretches down to where it meets the mouth of the Pajaro River, giving 3 miles of unobstructed and spectacular shoreline.

 Visitors enjoy broad vistas of the Monterey Bay from two main overlooks.
-During the summer and autumn, it is possible to see large groups of bottle nosed dolphins.
-The beach features pine trees, mountainous sand dunes, and ocean side picnic spots.
+During the summer and autumn, it is possible to see large groups of bottlenose dolphins.
+The beach features pine trees, mountainous sand dunes and ocean side picnic spots.
 Dogs are not allowed on the beach, but are allowed in campsites, on leash at all times.

 The beach is 16 miles south of Santa Cruz.
-Take Hwy 1, exit on San Andreas Road, and follow signs south.
+Take Highway 1, exit on San Andreas Road, and follow signs south.

 Layered clothing recommended due to changing weather conditions and strong offshore breezes.